PDM4AR/exercises/docs/03-informedgraphsearch.md

     PEDESTRIAN = 5.0 / 3.6
 ```

+You are **NOT allowed** to use any existing graph search function implemented in the libraries such as `networkx`.

 In addition to evaluating the correctness of your path, we will also evaluate your heuristic.
 If you choose a good heuristic, your algorithm will explore fewer nodes, and therefore your heuristic will be called less often.
 Therefore, the number of times your heuristic is called provides a good metric for your algorithm's efficiency.
 We will plug your heuristic function into our Astar solution and count how many times it is called.
 As a baseline, we will compare it with the "trivial" heuristic, which always returns 0 (this is algorithm is equivalent to UCS).
 We refer to the ratio of these values as the "heuristic efficiency".
 With a well chosen heuristic, your efficiency should be below 1.

 To get a sense of your heuristic efficiency, you can judge its performance on your own implementation of Astar.
 Every time you want to calculate the heuristic in `path`, make sure you call the `heuristic` function.
 Then, the evaluator will then run your Astar algorithm in two different modes.
 In the first run, the `heuristic` function will call the function that you implemented in `_INTERNAL_heuristic`.
 In the second mode, `heuristic` will simply return 0.
 The number of calls to the heuristic in each mode is printed in the tester output.
 Note that the heuristic efficiency calculation depends on the specific implementation of Astar.
 Therefore your local values might differ from the server's results.
 Nevertheless, this should tell you if you're on the right track.